 What is a community micro-enterprise (small business)?

 A community micro-enterprise (or CME) is a small enterprise or venture offering flexible and person-centred services or support.
-Local people helping other local people and anybody can start one.
+Local people help other local people and anybody can start one.

 Community micro-enterprises can offer a range of different services and supports to people in their area.
 This can include

 - help at home and homecare